Lawrence (band): Band formation

 While studying at Brown University, Clyde started a band originally called The Clyde Lawrence Band for which he sang lead vocals and played keyboard.
-The band featured a rotating crew of Brown students as members.
+The band featured a rotating crew of Brown students as members, including all of the current Lawrence members.
 Gracie, still in high school, also traveled to perform with the band.
-The Clyde Lawrence Band played events on campus as well as at colleges and venues across the Northeast.
-The Clyde Lawrence Band performed on Clyde's 2013 album, Homesick.
-When Gracie became co-lead singer after many years playing together, the band's name was changed to Lawrence.
+The Clyde Lawrence Band played events on campus as well as at colleges and venues across the Northeast, building a strong following of college students through word of mouth.
+Various members of the Clyde Lawrence Band performed on Clyde's 2013 debut EP, Homesick.
+In 2015, during Clyde’s senior year of college and Gracie’s senior year of high school, the band's name was officially changed to Lawrence.

 Seven of the eight members of Lawrence attended Brown University.